 Roles are the 'building blocks' of an organization.
 Together, they represent all the activities that are performed in an organization.
 Individually, they show the lowest level at which accountabilities are grouped - so they can be assigned to anyone in the organization.

-Circles (teams) can be formed by grouping multiple roles toegether: the resulting circle then operates one level below the original circle.
-Seen from the original (the 'super-circle'), this 'sub-circle' is is a single role which is represented by the sub-circle's Lead Link and rep link.
+Circles (teams) can be formed by grouping multiple roles together: the resulting circle then operates one level below the original circle.
+Seen from the original (the 'super-circle'), this 'sub-circle' is is a single role which is represented by the sub-circles Lead Link and rep link.

-A single person may fill multiple Roles at the same time and a single Role can be filled my multiple individuals.
+A single person may fill multiple Roles at the same time, and a single Role can be filled, by multiple individuals.
 Filling a role comes with a few explicit responsibilities:

 - Processing tensions into meaningful governance